-SINGAPORE – With the all-too-frequent MRT train disruptions lately, property agents say that the once oft-used benefit of properties “near MRT station” no longer works when it comes to marketing property.
+SINGAPORE – With the all-too-frequent MRT train disruptions lately, property agents say that the once oft-used benefit of properties “near MRT station” no longer works when it comes to marketing properties in Singapore.

 Some agents say it may even backfire.